 Select a contemporary case study involving any form of organization (e.g., corporation, nonprofit, government agency) and analyze the situation using one or more theoretical or conceptual perspectives we discussed in class this semester.

 A case study is empirical research - based on observed and measured phenomena and deriving knowledge from actual experience rather than from theory or belief.

 Case studies are not always defined under the same parameters.
 Sometimes these publications will classify themselves as a case study and clearly label themselves as such in their titles; other times, the content matches the definition of a case study but the term is not explicitly used.
 This can make locating these studies tricky.
-Don't worry - we will get you started today in class, and you can follow up with Amanda if you are still not finding what you hoped for.
+Don't worry - we will get you started today in class, and you can follow up with Joel if you are still not finding what you hoped for.